Inverell: Industry

-The Inverell district is in a fertile agricultural region which produces a wide range of crops, including wheat, barley, oats, sorghum, wine grapes and maize.
 There are also some mining activities with tin, sapphires, zircons and diamonds (mainly industrial) being found.
 Inverell is known as the "Sapphire City" because of the sapphires that have been found throughout the local district, which contributed a significant amount of Australia's sapphire production in the 1970s.

 Copeton Dam, the region's main water supply, was completed in 1976.
 While being smaller than Sydney Harbour, it can hold nearly 2 times the capacity of Port Jackson (Sydney Harbour).
 The Inland Fishing Festival is held there every year.

 Culture and tourism

 The Grafton to Inverell Cycle Classic is an annual one day cycling race.
 Beginning in Grafton, passing through Glen Innes and finishing in Inverell, the Classic is a 230 km ride over the demanding Gibraltar Range.
 The race starts at 23 metres above sea level and climbs to 1260 metres, before finishing in Inverell at 630 metres.
 The race is six to seven hours long, depending on weather conditions.
 Inverell is home to the Bruderhof, an Anabaptist community who share all their possessions.
-They run a publishing business.
+They run multiple businesses in the area including, a publishing business, signmaking, and dental & doctor's clinic.

-The National Transport Museum comprises more than 120 vehicle exhibits ranging from vintage, veteran, classic and motorcycles in a purpose-built structure on Rifle Range Road.

-Inverell is the last place in Australia to have a Coles New World supermarket.
-It has resisted external pressure to rename the supermarket since the early 90s.

 Education

 There are two primary schools in Inverell; Ross Hill School and Inverell Public School.
 The two local high schools are Inverell High School and Macintyre High School.
-Holy Trinity School is a Roman Catholic School in Inverell which caters for students from Kindergarten to Year Ten.
+Holy Trinity School is a Roman Catholic School in Inverell which caters for students from Kindergarten to Year 10.